cytoscape/cytoscape-automation/for-scripters/JavaScript/basic-workflow/README.md

 ![](http://cl.ly/Xp5n/node_out1.png)

 You can play with some other queries.
 Note that if the returned list of the genes is too big, BioGRID may return empty result.

-### 2. Streaming results from multiple web services
-(This repo is still under construction.
-More coming soon...)

-## Advanced Workflows